 Tip: If you’re visiting with children, there’s a playground located across the Wellington Barracks with a large sand pit, play equipment and a climbing area with a slide.

 St. James’s Park is also a beautiful place to see cherry blossoms.
-In the photo below, you can just about see the Blue Bridge which offers stunning views across the lake, of Buckingham Palace on one side and of the London Eye and Horse Guards Parade on the order.
+One of the best spots to see the blossoms is at the side of the lake closest to Buckingham Palace, where you can just about see the Blue Bridge and the Horse Guards Parade on the other side.

 Kew Gardens is a pleasure to visit year round and one of the best places to see spring flowers in London.
 There are over 300 acres to explore, with highlights including the Children’s Garden, Palm House, Princess of Wales Conservatory and the Natural Area.